 Shihan Pearson was required to have a hip replacement in 2015, but he has returned to karate and even regained his flexibility.
 Along with his notoriety as a fighter, Shihan is well known for his kicking skill and all around competition success.

-Mrs. Amanda Lee is a Nidan (2nd Degree Black Belt).
+Mrs. Amanda Lee is a Sandan (3rd Degree Black Belt).
 She began her karate training in October of 1986 under Mr. Mike Culbreth at his primary dojo in Dothan, Alabama.
 She earned her Shodan (1st Degree) in 1989 and her Nidan (2nd Degree) in 1992, both through Yoshukai Karate.
 She was awarded her Sandan (3rd Degree) in July of 2021.
 Sensei Lee is the owner / operator of the Troy MojuKai Dojo in Troy, Alabama.

 Like all MojuKai Black Belts, Mrs. Lee has excellent fundamentals and a sharp eye for technical correction.
-She enjoys kata training and is working toward earning her Sandan (3rd Degree Black Belt) in 2020.
-Mrs. Lee is an invaluable instructor and a huge asset to the Kai due to her reliability and eagerness to instruct others.
+She enjoys kata training and is an invaluable instructor and a huge asset to the Kai due to her reliability and eagerness to instruct others.